 - Start your treatment course with the easiest, most convenient treatment option for you such as changing your diet or adding a natural supplement.
 Trial these for a couple of weeks and chart your improvement by taking daily notes in a notebook, calender, or planner.

-- Try a sound masking machine that you can purchase at nearby store or online.
+- Try a sound masking or white noise machine that you can purchase at a nearby store or online.
 There are a variety of machines that produce different types of sounds that may soothe your symptoms.
 Take notes on which machines work best for you if at all.